Istlemin/knowledge-distillation-transformers/README.md

 ## Reproduction of results

-To reproduce the results from the dissertation, perform the following steps:
+To reproduce the results from the dissertation, first download the GLUE Benchmark from here: https://github.com/nyu-mll/GLUE-baselines, and place under `datasets/glue/`.
+Then run all scripts under `scripts/reproduce` in the numbered order.